Go to the first, previous, next, last section, table of contents.

 -fno-f2c

-; use the GNU calling conventions instead.
+f2c; use the GNU calling conventions instead.

-calling conventions require functions that return
+The f2c calling conventions require functions that return

-to actually return the C type double
+type REAL(KIND=1) to actually return the C type double,

-and functions that return type COMPLEX
+and functions that return type COMPLEX to return the

 values via an extra argument in the calling sequence that points